-'Chal Bhaag' easily merits to get into the ‘so bad that it starts feeling good’ genre of films.
+This one easily merits to get into the so-bad-that-it-starts-feeling-good genre of films.
 Avoid it; the title of the film doubles up as a helpful suggestion

-Cast: Deepak Dobriyal, Varun Mehra, Tarun Bajaj, Keeya Khanna, Sanjay Mishra, Yashpal Sharma
+Cast: Deepak Dobriyal, Varun Mehra, Tarun Bajaj, Keeya Khanna

 From the first reel, this film goes on to become more and more unbelievable and after a point, you are gasping for breath.
 Wait, that’s not because you are awestruck by the brilliance of the movie, but because you cannot believe that someone can put together something as childish and amateur as this one and even dare to call it a film.
 And the breath is taken away because of the constant sniggers that the unwittingly hilarious scenes evoke.